nbeirne/wiim-scenes/README.md

 # Wiim Scene

+***THIS MAY NOT WORK WITH YOUR WIIM IF ITS NOT A WIIM PRO***

-This is proxy server meant to sit between any of your exising Home automation and a Wiim device.
+This is proxy server meant to sit between any of your exising Home automation and a Wiim Pro.
+It is intended to provide higher-level functionality over the existing API.
+I use it with a Lutron Caseta remote and Home Assistant.

 Using this has several benefits over using the Wiim api directly:
 - This supports output switching.